stevezhengshiqi/OS-X-Null-Ethernet/README.md

 2025-06-11 v1.0.7

-- Add MacKernelSDK to support old macOS SDKs
+- Added MacKernelSDK to support old macOS SDKs

-- Clean NullEthernetForce project files
+- Cleaned NullEthernetForce project files

-- Refractor Xcode Project files (ssdt-rmne.dsl -> SSDT-RMNE.dsl, PRODUCT_NAME and CURRENT_PROJECT_VERSION references, etc.)
+- Refactored Xcode Project files (ssdt-rmne.dsl -> SSDT-RMNE.dsl, PRODUCT_NAME and CURRENT_PROJECT_VERSION references, etc.)

-- Modify the default MAC address to follow OUI and spoof real Apple, Inc. interface.
+- Modified the default MAC address to follow OUI and spoof real Apple, Inc. interface.

-- Add _STA method in SSDT-RMNE to disable RMNE device when not in macOS
+- Added _STA method in SSDT-RMNE to disable RMNE device when not in macOS

-- Update makefile to skip install/update targets on macOS 11+ because kexts are loaded from a sealed snapshot
+- Updated makefile to skip install/update targets on macOS 11+ because kexts are loaded from a sealed snapshot

 2016-12-20 v1.0.6